October Birthstones: Opal and Tourmaline

 • Tourmaline possesses the ability to become electrically charged through heat and pressure, where it can become a magnet by oscillating and attracting dust particles.

 • In the early 1900s, China represented one of the largest tourmaline markets.
-When the Chinese government collapsed in 1912, the tourmaline trade took a downturn.
+However, when the Chinese government collapsed in 1912, the tourmaline trade took a downturn.

 • Tourmaline is given to celebrate an 8th wedding anniversary.